WilliamASumner/gustav/gustav/forms/nafc_html/setup.md

 TypeError: sequence of byte string values expected, value of type str found
 ```
 *The cause:*
 This error is sneaky because a python 2.7 installation won't complain about a response function returning a string delimited by quotes (''/""), but python 3 will, because regular strings are no longer a byte string type.
-To fix this, use either a `b'YOUR\_STRING\_HERE'` in python 3 code, or just stick to `bytes("YOUR_STRING_HERE")` for interoperability.
+To fix this, use either a `b'YOUR\_STRING\_HERE'` in python 3 code, or just stick to `b"YOUR_STRING_HERE"` for interoperability.
 See `homepage_handler` and `test_handler` in `wsgi_test_script.py`.

 ### Missing WSGI application
 *The output:*